 Significant differences between the original and final amended budgets were partially due to the School District receiving one-time funding sources as part of COVID-19 relief.
-There was also no change in the foundation allowance from the previous fiscal year, though the district was initially planning for a decrease.
+The foundation allowance increased by \$450 per pupil in the year, though the district was initially planning for a decrease.